quii/learn-go-with-tests/readme.md

 3. [Iteration](/for) - Learn about `for` and benchmarking.
 4. [Arrays and slices (WIP)](/arrays) - Learn about arrays, slices, `len`, varargs, `range` and test coverage.
 5. [Structs, methods & interfaces (WIP)](/structs) - Learn about `struct`, methods, `interface` and table driven tests.
+6. Pointers
-6. [Dependency Injection & interfaces (WIP)](/di-and-interfaces) - Learn about dependency injection, how it relates to using interfaces and a primer on io
+7. [Dependency Injection & interfaces (WIP)](/di-and-interfaces) - Learn about dependency injection, how it relates to using interfaces and a primer on io

 Property based tests (todo)